-RAFAEL CEPEDA ATILES was a prolific musician, composer, leader, ambassador, the “Patriarch of the Bomba” and the world-renowned Cepeda family, the “keepers” and ambassadors of Afro-Puerto Rican music and culture.
+RAFAEL CEPEDA ATILES was a prolific musician, composer, leader, ambassador, the “Patriarch of the Bomba” and the world-renowned Cepeda family, and “keepers” of Afro-Puerto Rican music and culture.

 Don Rafael attended primary and secondary studies at the San Agustin College of Puerta de Tierra.
-Initially, he worked various occupations: baseball, boxing, a maintenance worker, and carpenter, but his calling was the drum and music which he inherited from his great-grandfather Marcelo Cepeda Chavier, his grandfather, Manuel Cepeda, father and wives, who were skilled Bomberos, Pleneros, and Dancers.
+Initially, he worked various occupations: baseball, boxing, maintenance worker, and carpenter, but his calling was the drum and music which he inherited from his great-grandfather Marcelo Cepeda Chavier.
+His father and wives were also skilled Bomberos, Pleneros, and Dancers.

 In 1940, Don Cepeda formed the group “Grupo ABC” with several friends and appeared on the radio program, “Tribuna del Arte,” hosted by Rafael Quiñones Vidal.

 In 1953, he organized “El Conjunto Trapiche,” which became “La Familia Cepeda.”
-Also, Cepeda was a member of “The Knights of the Bomba.”
+Also, he was a member of “The Knights of the Bomba.”

 In 1956 Don Rafael participated in Franciso Arrivi’s play “Vejigantes” (by Francisco Arriví).
-Also, he appeared in various hotels in and around the San Juan areas, including The Normandie, San Gerónimo Hilton, and The Caribe Hilton, among others.
+Also, he appeared in various hotels in and around San Juan, including The Normandie, San Gerónimo Hilton, and The Caribe Hilton, among others.

-The group also appeared in several films, including “Carnivals of the Caribbean” (1961), “Felicia” (1963), “While Puerto Rico Sleeps (1964), “Experience in Puerto Rico.”
-A 1965 and “Caña Brava,” with the participation of the Dominican Roxana Bellini and Fernando Casado; the Mexican Javier Solís and Puerto Rican Braulio Castillo.
-Also, Don Rafael participated in the Manuel Jiménez “Canario” Ensemble (1966).
+The group also appeared in several films, including “Carnivals of the Caribbean” (1961), “Felicia” (1963), “While Puerto Rico Sleeps” (1964), “Experience in Puerto Rico,” and “Caña Brava,” with the participation of the Dominican Roxana Bellini and Fernando Casado; the Mexican Javier Solís and Puerto Rican Braulio Castillo.
+Don Rafael also participated in Manuel Jiménez “Canario’s” ensemble (1966).